AnqiLee/walmart-ticketservice/README.md

   holds.
 * A `SeatHold` is considered expired if and only if its expiration time is not in the future.
+* `Venue`'s constructor takes a `Duration`.
+This can be used to provide the expiration time for a hold in seconds or another time unit.

 Lack of License
 ==